In this lecture, we’ll discuss

 Patient’s burns can be very

-concerning for potential child abuse
+concerning for potential non accidental trauma

 and certainly when we see unusually burn